Please note that all images in this gallery are copyrighted by the artist and may not be reproduced without permission.

 "How long did it take you to paint that?"

+One of the preliminary steps in watercolor painting is that of paper stretching.
 Actually, the paper isn't really stretched.
 The single sheet is soaked for a few minutes in water so that its fibers can expand, then the paper is taped, wet, onto a board where it will dry and become taught.
 This is done so that the paper won't buckle later when the watercolor paints are applied.

 Janet writes,

 "Here's a photo that shows a painting in progress, still taped to its board (click on it to enlarge it).
 You can also see the conditions under which I paint: nothing all that fancy, really.
-That's one of the nicest things about transparent watercolour."
+That's one of the nicest things about transparent watercolor."

 These reference photos were provided by Niles' owner.